phetsims/gene-expression-essentials/doc/implementation-notes.md

 depicted for the user so that they can see the variations that occur in the cells as time goes on, and can also experiment with the effects of changing several of the parameters that affect protein production.

+# Closing Thoughts

+As previously mentioned, this sim is relatively complex.
+If you are reading this because you have been assigned to do some maintenance, and the changes require more than a cursory understanding of the simulation, the best plan for ramping up would be to spend some time studying and understanding the inheritance hierarchies - especially the ones related to the attachment state machines.
+Hopefully, once that part makes sense, it should be reasonably easy to target and change the appropriate portion of the code.